List of Scream (film series) characters: Jenny Randall

 Jenny Randall is a student at Woodsboro High.
-After watching Stab 7, Jenny pranks Marnie by pretending to be Ghostface.
+In the cold open, after watching Stab 7, Jenny pranks Marnie by pretending to be Ghostface.
 However, Marnie is then attacked and killed by the real Ghostface.
 Ghostface calls Jenny, taunting her, and Jenny assumes it is Trevor, Jill's ex-boyfriend, suggesting a connection between the two.
 The killer then chases Jenny through the house, wounding her and crushing her back as she tries to crawl under an automatic garage door, before stabbing her to death.

 The next day, Jill gets a call from Jenny's phone in front of Olivia and Kirby, using the Ghostface voice.
 At Sidney's book signing, the knife used to kill her makes Sidney a material witness to the crime, as Jenny and Marnie's phones are found in Sidney's rental.
 The film highlights Trevor's infidelity and a small suggestion is Trevor may have cheated on Jill with Jenny.
 When Jill is revealed as the killer, she expresses rage over Trevor cheating on her.

 The PPV version of the film released to streaming in some countries re-dubs some of Olivia's lines, calling Jenny "the other woman" in the car on the way to school, making her murder much more obvious in how personal it may have been.

 Wes Craven expressed disappointment in the removal of Jenny and Marnie's crime scene aftermath/autopsy scene, which was to occur sometime after the title card appeared.
 In the scene, the Woodsboro remake theme became apparent.
 The scene features Sheriff Dewey Riley (David Arquette), Deputy Sheriff Judy Hicks (Marley Shelton), the other cops and Craven himself in a coroner cameo, discussing leads, bodily fluid samples, the murder weapon, and explanations for why the girls were home alone.
 Jenny is tied to a chair like Steven Orth, while Marnie's corpse is hung to the ceiling fan like Casey Becker (Drew Barrymore) is hung from the tree in the original opening scene.

 The deletion was administered by Bob Weinstein for pacing reasons.
 While Craven was susceptible to other deleted scenes, he felt the removal of this scene made the remake theme less apparent.
 Craven further stated, "For whatever reason he felt it wasn't important or necessary.
 We argued a long time for it.
 Our working relationship is give and take.
 He technically has final cut."